 In 2016, Central Oregon's first four-year university opened on 10 acres located near the center of Bend and close to transportation and other amenities.
 The campus has classrooms, administrative offices and student housing.
 The 10-acre campus and the nearby Graduate & Research Center together are the first step.

-In January 2016, OSU-Cascades announced it would proceed with the purchase of 46 acres of property in Bend that adjoins to the university’s new campus.
-The property purchased is located along Southwest Chandler Avenue and is the location of a former pumice mine.
-The purchase followed the completion of a due diligence period that included title, environmental, geotechnical and engineering reviews.
+In January 2016, OSU-Cascades announced it would proceed toward the purchase of 46 acres of property in Bend that adjoins to the university’s new campus.
+The property is located along Southwest Chandler Avenue and is the location of a former pumice mine.
+A due diligence period included title, environmental, geotechnical and engineering reviews.
 Additional evaluations included a space analysis, land use review and initial design conceptualizations.

 In 2017, after exploring the viability of reclaiming a former demolition landfill, OSU-Cascades completed negotiations with Deschutes County to purchase 72 acres of land that will expand the footprint of the OSU-Cascades campus in Bend to 128 acres.
 Oregon State University has agreed to buy the landfill and Deschutes County has agreed to sell it to OSU.